pmwaddell/orca-data-to-db/README.md

 Mage can be accessed from localhost:6789.
 To configure the connection to GCP, create a project and associated Service Account with appropriate Permissions (e.g., BigQuery Admin) and create a key for the account.
 Place the key in a directory called "personal-gcp.json" in the src directory.
 Be careful as always not to share this key file unnecessarily.
 In future, these steps should be covered by Terraform.

 The pipeline postgres_to_bq can be run once the ORCA data has been loaded into Postgres.
-This should create a schema and table in BigQuery containing your data.
+This should create a schema and table in BigQuery containing your cleaned data.
+Likewise, the pipeline postgres_to_postgres will clean the data and create a new schema in Postgres to store it.

+There are also pipelines from Postgres to BigQuery and Postgres which normalize the data, postgres_to_postgres_with_normalization and postgres_to_bq_with_normalization.
+These create a table for each data section, related by the name of the ORCA .out file for that calculation.